rlauer6/doc-converter/README.md

 In the end, I decided to implement a very simple store and request model.
 The client stores the document to a bucket shared between the client and server and then explicitly tells the server to do something.
+This explicit request, which can be made when the document is pushed to the shared S3 bucket is low-cost (as in nearly zero) as compared to a generating an event placed on a queue that will need to be read at some frequency.

-This model only required a small Perl CGI that forks and executes LibreOffice from the command line.
+The store and request model only requires a small Perl CGI that forks and executes LibreOffice from the command line.
 While a bit unsatisfying from the elegance perspective it seems to do the trick reliably, if not quickly.

 While not sexy, it does support the use case I was actually interested in.
-My client creates a document in an S3 bucket for archival and since I don't need the PDF or .png thumbnails right away, I'm not necessarily interested in waiting around for the server to complete those tasks.
-It was sufficient for my client to store and request the conversion.
+My client creates a document in an S3 bucket for both potential immediate needs and for archival requirements.
+In general I might not need the PDF or .png thumbnails right away so I'm not necessarily interested in waiting around for the server to complete those tasks.

+It would then be sufficient for my client to store and request the conversion.
 And I might have some other tasks for the server to perform on my files one day, so this model sort of made sense.
+Of courrse, I could opt to wait for the conversion as well.
+YMMV.

 I note alternative architectures for files conversions in the event someone out there has a niftier solution.